atreyeem99/ORCA-keywords/README.md

 - `force_shark` Force Shark where possible
 - `force_libint` Force libint where possible
 - Printlevel 1` Amount of output generated.
 Choose 0 to suppress output and 2 for more output.Everything else is debug-level printing and will fill your harddrive very quickly with unusable information
+- `UseGeneralContraction false turns general contraction algorithm on or off.